smallcluster/Lcalc/README.md

 - Show/hide reduction steps with statistics (number of reductions and evaluation time)
 - Simple scripting language

-For now, free variables in terms have to defined first to use them.
+For now, free variables in terms have to be defined first to use them.
 Furthermore, they are captured by value.

 # Requirements